shravan-d/SculptMate/README.md

 3. Click on `Install` and select the downloaded zip file.
 4. Enable the add-on by checking the checkbox next to its name.
 5. Install dependencies by clicking the provided button.
-   Optionally: If you are comfortable with blender's python environment and you'd prefer installing the dependencies yourself, you can use the requirements.txt file.

 ## Usage